devrelcollective/getting-started/README.md

 ### How Can I Help?

-Aww shucks, thanks for asking.
+Aww shucks, thanks for asking!
 Check out [our get involved documentation](get-involved.md).
-It's always nice to see you open an issue, or PR!, saying you'd be game to help and how (documentation, coding, strategy, marketing).
+It's always nice to see you open an issue or PR saying you'd be game to help and how (documentation, coding, strategy, marketing).

 ### Background

-Our collective is an inclusive thought experiment started by Dave Josephsen and now supported by a group of volunteers lead by Mary Thengvall.
+Our collective is an inclusive thought experiment started by Dave Josephsen and now supported by a group of volunteers led by Mary Thengvall.
 We love all our previous names equally.